torbjorn/File-Copy-NoClobber/README.md

 ## copy( $from, $to \[, $buffersize\] )

-Supportes the same arguments as [File::Copy](https://metacpan.org/pod/File::Copy).
+Supports the same arguments as [File::Copy](https://metacpan.org/pod/File::Copy).

-Checks if the operation would overwrite an existing file, if so adds a counter to the destionation filename as shown in the SYNOPSIS.
+Checks if the operation would overwrite an existing file, if so adds a counter to the destination filename as shown in the SYNOPSIS.

 The module uses sysopen with O\_EXCL and an increasing counter to determine a working filename.
 The second argument is then replaced